THE COLOSSUS WITH AN ACHILLES' HEEL

 This contradiction between the appearance of unchallenged American might

-abroad and the reality of grappling with the ''new'' security threat of
+abroad and the reality of grappling with the "new'' security threat

-terrorism at home was perhaps nowhere better captured than in reports
+of terrorism at home was perhaps nowhere better captured this past week

-that three US carrier task groups were headed into the waters off the
+by reports that three U.S. carrier task groups were headed into the waters

-East Coast in the wake of the attacks.
-In many ways, such a group of powerful
+off the East Coast.
+In many ways, such a group of powerful modern warships

-modern warships (each would contain a massive aircraft carrier with more
+(each would contain a massive aircraft carrier with more than 100 aircraft,

-than 100 aircraft, an Aegis cruiser, several destroyers and a submarine)
+an Aegis cruiser, several destroyers and a submarine) represents the most

-Taiwan Strait, or patrol the lower reaches of the Persian Gulf.
-No other
+patrol the lower reaches of the Persian Gulf.
+No other navy's forces can

-navy's forces can take them on.
-But this week they scurried home, though
+take them on.
+But this week they scurried home, though their mission was

-their mission was unclear.
-Would they ?y patrols over the White House,
+unclear.
+Would they fly patrols over the White House, or rescue survivors

-or rescue survivors from the World Trade Center?
-At any rate, these were
+from the World Trade Center?
+At any rate, these were not missions for

-the West's) armed forces are ready for the possible security threats of
+forces are ready for the possible security threats of the new century.

 For the past 10 to 20 years, growing numbers of experts in international